Skip to main content

 Locro de Papa

-A hearty potato soup with cheese, avocado, and often served with corn.
-A traditional dish from the Andean highlands.
+A thick potato soup with cheese and avocado, usually with corn on the side.
+It comes from the Andean highlands.

 Llapingachos